tizz98/jupychat/README.md

 :warning: This is a proof of concept and is not intended for production use.
 Check out noteable.io's official ChatGPT plugin here: https://noteable.io/chatgpt-plugin-for-notebook/.

+This is heavily inspired by [dangermode](https://github.com/rgbkrk/dangermode).
+It could have been a fork, but the code is small enough that I started from scratch.